-Francesco Pastore [Ph.D.
+(*June 6, 1966; +July 13, 2022) Francesco Pastore [Ph.D.
 (Sussex); Dottorato ("Federico II"); M.Sc.
 (Coripe-Piemonte); Laurea ("Federico II")] qualified as full professor of Economic Policy and as Associate Professor of Economics and Economic Statistics in 2013.
-Currently, he is Associate Professor of Economics at University of Campania Luigi Vanvitelli; research fellow of the IZA of Bonn; country lead for Italy and lead of the cluster on the school-to-work transition of the Global Labor Organization; and member of the executive board of the European Association of Comparative Economic Studies (from 2018) and the Italian Association of Comparative Economic Studies (from 2014).
+He was Associate Professor of Economics at University of Campania Luigi Vanvitelli; research fellow of the IZA of Bonn; country lead for Italy and lead of the cluster on the school-to-work transition of the Global Labor Organization; and member of the executive board of the European Association of Comparative Economic Studies (from 2018) and the Italian Association of Comparative Economic Studies (from 2014).

-Previously, he has been the Secretary of the Italian Association of Labor Economists (2010-’16).
+Previously, he had been the Secretary of the Italian Association of Labor Economists (2010-’16).

-In 2015, he has published a Springer Briefs book on: “The Youth Experience Gap.
+In 2015, he had published a Springer Briefs book on: “The Youth Experience Gap.
 Explaining National Differences in the School-to-Work Transition”.

-His evidence based, policy oriented and thought-provoking hundreds of columns are the object of much debate not only in the academic world, but also in the media and the social networks.
+His evidence based, policy oriented and thought-provoking hundreds of columns were the object of much debate not only in the academic world, but also in the media and the social networks.

-He regularly contributes columns to such online popular magazines as Lavoce.info, Social Europe, Linkiesta, NelMerito, Learning4.
-He is in the editorial board of NelMerito.com and Learning4.
+He regularly wrote a blog for Il Fatto Quotidiano with many followers and contributed columns to such online popular magazines as Lavoce.info, Social Europe, Linkiesta, NelMerito, Learning4.
+He was in the editorial board of NelMerito.com and Learning4.